ClaraR93/Discover-South-Wales/README.md

 - When hovered over, each navigation link will change colour from black to a cream colour (used from the [small switch palette](docs/images/small-switch-palette.png)), to show what page the user is about to navigate to.
 - The footer consists of a headline encouraging users to connect with the website's Instagram page, followed by a font awesome icon underneath of the recognisable Instagram logo.
 When the icon is clicked on, this opens up in a separate browser to www.instgram.com.
 When hovered over, this link displays the beige colour again, keeping in theme with the small switch palette.
 There is copyright centered beneath the icon in a small font size.
 - Both header and footer contain a natural green/brown colour, pulled from the small switch palette as well.

+*Home Page:*

+- The home page is a simple and elegant design, featuring a logo that I custom created on [Logo.com](https://logo.com/).
+The logo image includes a green silhouette of two trees inside a white silhouette of mountain tops, inside a matching green circle.
+Underneath this a slogan that reads “Discover South Wales” in green, with a tag-line of “Unveiling Nature's Treasures” directly below this.
+The logo is scaled down to fit mobile devices as well.
+- Underneath the logo are two heading titles with the questions “Visiting South Wales for the first time?” and “Ready to start exploring the great outdoors?”.
+These two headings are short and simple, designed to address the users needs of venturing to the area for the first time.
+- Below this I've added a simple div containing a discrete line that splits the page into 2 sections; the heading and quiz information.
+The quiz heading instructs  the user to take a short quiz on where to go.
+This is accompanied with a clear 'Start Quiz' button that navigates the user to the Quiz page.
+When hovered over the button creates a smooth transition from a green background to a mixture of green and brown, keeping in theme with the colour of the header and footer.